flutter/website/src/content/ai-toolkit/feature-integration.md

 ## Rerouting prompts

-If you’d like to debug, log, or manipulate the connection between the chat view and the underlying provider, you can do so with an implementation of an [`LlmStreamGenerator`][] function.
+If you'd like to debug, log, or manipulate the connection between the chat view and the underlying provider, you can do so with an implementation of an [`LlmStreamGenerator`][] function.
 You then pass that function to the `LlmChatView` in the